 The British infantry uniforms at that date were red jackets, black trousers with red piping to the side, white pith helmets and pipe clayed equipment, a stark contrast to the African landscape.
 The Highlanders wore the kilt.
 The standard infantry weapon was the Martini Henry single-shot breech loading rifle with a long sword bayonet.
 Gunners of the Royal Artillery wore blue jackets.
-These uniforms enabled the Boer marksmen to easily snipe at distinctively-clad British troops from a distance.
+These uniforms enabled the Boer marksmen to easily snipe at individual, distinctivelyclad British troops from a distant undercover position.